Johnston Community College to Receive more than $1 Million from Build Back Regional ChallengePublished: September 7, 2022

-JCC is part of a statewide coalition awarded nearly $25 million from the U.S. Economic Development Administration
+JCC is part of a statewide coalition slated to receive nearly $25 million from the U.S. Economic Development Administration

-Smithfield, NC – The U.S. Economic Development Administration announced that a statewide coalition led by the North Carolina Biotechnology Center will receive nearly $25 million from the Build Back Better Regional Challenge.
+Smithfield, NC – The U.S. Economic Development Administration announced that a statewide coalition led by the North Carolina Biotechnology Center will receive nearly $25 million from the Build Back Better Regional Challenge, pending State Board approval.

 Ten community colleges in the coalition will benefit from a portion of the funding, with JCC directly receiving $1.4 million to support new and existing equipment for its Biotechnology program.